UPPS 05.06.03 - Student Travel

 University-sanctioned student travel is an organized event that is initiated, planned, and arranged by a member of the university’s faculty, staff, or chartered student organization and is approved by a university department.

-In this policy statement, university-sanctioned travel is defined as travel more than 25 miles away from campus, which occurs when any of the following applies:
+In this policy, university-sanctioned travel is defined as travel more than 25 miles away from campus, which occurs when any of the following applies:

 travel is recognized by the university as professional, educational, or is one in which the student group is serving as a representative of the university;

-travel is supervised by a faculty or staff member serving in her or his official capacity;
+travel is supervised by a faculty or staff member serving in their official capacity;

-travel to the activity or event is funded and undertaken using a vehicle owned, leased, or rented by the university, including other modes of transportation.
+travel to the activity or event is funded and undertaken using a vehicle owned, leased, or rented by the university, including other modes of transportation; or

-The policy does not apply to travel undertaken by students to attend out-of-town recreational activities, or to engage in student-teaching, internships, practicums, observations or research, unless the research is organized by a member of the faculty.
+This policy does not apply to travel undertaken by students to attend out-of-town recreational activities, or to engage in student teaching, internships, practicums, co-operative education observations or research, unless the research is organized by a member of the faculty.

-To request approval, members of the faculty, staff, or chartered student organizations who organize activities covered by this policy must submit completed applicable attachments described in Section 05., along with the required documents and information, to the appropriate administrator for approval.
+To request approval, members of the faculty, staff, or chartered student organizations who organize activities covered by this policy must submit completed applicable attachments or forms described in Section 05., along with the required documents and information, to the appropriate office for approval.
 The request should be submitted at least 10 working days in advance of travel to the activity or event.
-A copy should be submitted to Student Involvement @ LBJSC by the appropriate administrator.
+Please refer to AA/PPS No. 02.01.20, Academic Courses: Education Abroad, Study in America, and Off-Campus Courses for procedures related to education abroad and Study-in-America.

 PROCEDURES FOR STUDENT TRAVEL REGARDING REGISTERED STUDENT ORGANIZATIONS